Discipline & School Policies

 In the Lower School, a Regis boy begins to understand what the acceptable limits of his behavior are and how to effectively communicate his thoughts and feelings.

 In Lower School, students begin to develop the skills and tools necessary to productively and positively interact and maintain social relationships while discovering their sense of self.
-This personal growth—which is a key part of Goal V—includes respecting the rights, feelings, and dignity of others, and learning to accept, embrace, and honor the unique differences of others.
-Central to this work is the building of community, within the classroom and the larger student body, and the collective belief that each boy in the Lower School has the right to learn, play, and grow in an environment that is safe and inclusive.
+This personal growth—which is a key part of Sacred Heart Goals IV and V—includes respecting the rights, feelings, and dignity of others, and learning to accept, embrace, and honor the unique differences of others.
+Central to this work is the building of community, within the classroom and the larger student body, and the collective belief that each boy in the lower school has the right to learn, play, and grow in an environment that is safe and inclusive.
 To ensure this, our educators, in partnership with our families, will continually develop our boys to:

-• Treat all people with courtesy and kindness
+- Treat all people with courtesy, kindness, and respect

 Different parts of campus (classroom, playground, eating areas, bathrooms, etc.) call for slightly different sets of expectations.
 To help our young Knights ingrain an over-arching sense of right and wrong throughout their school day, while using age-appropriate best practices in social-emotional development, we find it best to center all expectations around: